front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 import { reorderForIds } from "server/core/graphql/dataloaderHelpers";

 const StockLoader = (makeDataLoader, axiosInstance) => {
-  // our batching function that will be injected in the dataLoader factory
+  // our batching function that will be injected in the DataLoader factory
   // it is important to return results in the same order than the passed `skus`
   // hence the use of `reorderForIds` (documented later in this page) const loadStocksBatch = skus => {